Comfort doesn't come from having more options. It comes from needing fewer

 The thing is, you can't get to needing fewer options by trying to need fewer options.
 It happens on its own, after enough years of finding out what you actually return to.
 The narrowing isn't a decision.
 It's a slow noticing.

-Some mornings I drink my kopi and think about how much trouble younger me went to, trying to keep every door open.
-And I'm glad he did.
-He had to do all of that so I could be sitting here, not doing it anymore.
+Some mornings, sitting with that kopi, the thought comes: how much trouble the younger version went to, trying to keep every door open.
+And there's gratitude for it.
+He had to do all of that so the person sitting here could be not doing it anymore.